Inositol: Biological function

+'myo-Inositol has very low toxicity, with a reported LD50 10,000 mg/kg body weight (oral) in rats.

 Industrial uses

 Explosives industry

 At the 1936 meeting of the American Chemical Society, professor Edward Bartow of the University of Iowa presented a commercially viable means of extracting large amounts of inositol from the phytic acid naturally present in waste corn.
 As a possible use for the chemical, he suggested 'inositol nitrate' as a more stable alternative to nitroglycerin.
 Today, inositol nitrate is used to gelatinize nitrocellulose in many modern explosives and solid rocket propellants.

 Road salt

 When plants are exposed to increasing concentrations of road salt, the plant cells become dysfunctional and undergo apoptosis, leading to inhibited growth.
-Inositol pretreatment could reverse these effects.
+Inositol pretreatment could reduce these effects.